winter diet

 Let's make sure our diet is well-balanced, trying to use products from all groups: colorful vegetables, and to a lesser extent fruit, cereal products (especially whole grains, e.g. groats, oatmeal, whole-grain pasta, whole-wheat bread), lean meat, fish (especially fatty ones), low-fat, unsweetened dairy products, eggs, legumes (beans, soybeans, lentils, chickpeas), vegetable fats (oils, sunflower seeds, pumpkin seeds, walnuts, hazelnuts, almonds).

-You can enrich your diet with , antiviral, antifungal, antibacterial, or simply warming properties .
+You can enrich your diet with spices that have anti-inflammatory , antiviral, antifungal, antibacterial, or simply warming properties .
 These include turmeric, ginger, cinnamon, nutmeg, pepper, cloves, cardamom, anise, oregano, black cumin, as well as common horseradish and garlic .

 In winter, due to the low temperatures outside, we can increase the frequency of hot meals throughout the day.
 We usually eat a hot dinner, but a warm breakfast such as oatmeal, a soft-boiled egg, or an omelet can be a pleasant start to the day.